 meteor npmwithout worrying about installing it yourself.
 If you like, you can also use a globally installed npm to manage your packages.

-The place to get started with Meteor is the official tutorial.
+The place to get started with Meteor is the tutorials page.

 Visit the Meteor discussion forums to announce projects, get help, talk about the community, or discuss changes to core.

 Meteor Slack Community is the best place to ask (and answer!) technical questions and also meet Meteor developers.